patrickcping/pingone-go-sdk-v2/management/docs/NotificationsSettingsPhoneDeliverySettings.md

 ### NewNotificationsSettingsPhoneDeliverySettings

-`func NewNotificationsSettingsPhoneDeliverySettings(provider EnumNotificationsSettingsPhoneDeliverySettingsProvider, name string, requests []NotificationsSettingsPhoneDeliverySettingsCustomRequest, authentication NotificationsSettingsPhoneDeliverySettingsCustomAllOfAuthentication, numbers []NotificationsSettingsPhoneDeliverySettingsTwilioSyniverseAllOfNumbers, sid string, authToken string, ) *NotificationsSettingsPhoneDeliverySettings`
+`func NewNotificationsSettingsPhoneDeliverySettings(provider EnumNotificationsSettingsPhoneDeliverySettingsProvider, name string, requests []NotificationsSettingsPhoneDeliverySettingsCustomRequest, authentication NotificationsSettingsPhoneDeliverySettingsCustomAllOfAuthentication, sid string, authToken string, ) *NotificationsSettingsPhoneDeliverySettings`

 NewNotificationsSettingsPhoneDeliverySettings instantiates a new NotificationsSettingsPhoneDeliverySettings object This constructor will assign default values to properties that have it defined,